3p3r/livecam/README.md

 # livecam

 Webcam live-streaming solution using GStreamer and Node.js

-## installation
+## Installation

 To obtain this module, type in `npm install livecam`.
 You also need **GStreamer 1.3+** runtime installed on your machine.

-### windows
+### Windows

-depending on your architecture, you may [download the latest runtimes provided and maintained by the GStreamer project](https://gstreamer.freedesktop.org/data/pkg/windows/).
+Depending on your architecture, you may [download the latest runtimes provided and maintained by the GStreamer project](https://gstreamer.freedesktop.org/data/pkg/windows/).
 They usually come in MSI installer format.
 You do not need the development installers.
 Naming of the runtime package follows the `gstreamer-1.0-<arch>-<version>.msi` convention.

 **Make sure you select COMPLETE installation and NOT typical.** If you go with typical, `ksvideosrc` plugin will not be available for you, and *livecam* will not be able to use it.

 After installation, make sure you have `GSTREAMER_1_0_ROOT_<arch>` environment variable defined in your system.
 This is a variable created by the MSI installer, pointing to where you installed the runtime package.
 You might need to restart your computer after installation for this variable to show up.

-### linux
+### Linux

 GStreamer might be already available on your machine.
 You may verify its existence by typing `gst-launch-1.0 --version` on your command line.
 If this command is not available, you can obtain GStreamer from your distro's package manager.

-### mac osx
+### Mac OSX

 This module was never tested nor designed to run on Apple platforms, however if you wish to proceed with running it on an Apple platform, you may obtain GStreamer runtime via [Homebrew](http://brew.sh/).

+    $ brew install gstreamer 		 # install gstreamer
+    $ brew install gst-plugins-good  # general plugins
+    $ brew install gst-plugins-bad 	 # mac video sources etc.

-## usage
+## Usage

 ```JS
 // npm install livecam